django/channels/docs/community.rst

 * channels-valkey_, a Django Channels channel layer that uses valkey as it's backing store.
   SimpleJWT_ middleware, such as QueryStringSimpleJWTAuthTokenMiddleware_ for WebSocket authentication.
+* types-channels_, type stubs for Channels from the `Python typeshed project`_.
+  These stubs provide type checking support for mypy, PyCharm, and other type checkers.

 If you'd like to add your project, please submit a PR with a link and brief description.